-Improve your chances of success when applying for a credit card with our carefully curated tips.
+12 tips to improve your chances of approval when applying for a new credit card.

 In reality, the pre-application process is considerably more important than the act of applying itself.
 While it may take only 15 minutes to fill out the form, getting your affairs in order so that you’re ready for the bank’s assessment of your application will take a bit more time and preparation.